This is an extension for Visual Studio Code which adds commands for inserting Unicode characters/codes and Emoji.

-Favorites can be configured using the setting Unicode Favorites (
+Favorites can be configured via the Manage Favorites command, which opens an editor:

 Inserting/Replacing Text With a "Unicode Font"

 This command inserts/replaces Latin alphabetic characters with unicode variations that give them another appearance.
 Whether these characters can be displayed properly depends on the font, of course.